Mayhem, mischief and Masi: Abu Dhabi, one year on

 It wasn’t done there.

-Wheatley: “Michael we still don’t understand it.
+Wheatley: “Michael, we still don’t understand it.
 That was a hard, aggressive pass by Max but Max stayed fully on the track and he was ahead at the apex.
 He did everything right, stayed on the track.
-At some point, the second car has to back out.
+At some point, the second car has to back out.”

 Masi is firm again in his rebuttal: “Jonathan, the stewards have reviewed it and determined that all the lasting advantage was gained and that Max forced that position there so they’ve said that they’ve reviewed it but are not investigating it.”